EmanueleLM/CNT-DNNs/README.md

 # CNT-DNNs
 ## DISCLAIMER: This readme will be updated soon with clear instructions for each script/python file.

-Complex Network Theory applied to Deep Neural Networks.
+## Characterizing Learning Dynamics of Deep Neural Networks via Complex Networks
 This is the code to replicate the experiments (and if you want, to use it for your own experiments) of the paper `Characterizing Learning Dynamics of Deep Neural Networks via Complex Networks`, which has been accepted as full paper at 33th IEEE International Conference on Tools with Artificial Intelligence (ICTAI).
 If you want to read the paper,